actyx-contrib/machine-demo-box/README.md

 ##### 🎲 Opcua Mock PLC

-The opcua-mock-plc starts a opcua-server and simulates a very trivial machine with a state, a speed value, and a temperature.
+The opcua-mock-plc starts an opcua-server and simulates a very trivial machine with a state, a speed value, and a temperature.

 For details, see [the application's README](./src/opcua-mock-plc/README.md).